Skip to main content

 Overview

 The Katadyn BeFree 1.0L is the fastest-flowing bottle filter in the portable water filtration category.
-At $39.95, it pairs a 0.1-micron EZ-Clean hollow fiber membrane with a collapsible 1-liter Hydrapak flask, delivering up to 2 liters per minute with minimal squeeze effort.
+At its mid-range price point, it pairs a 0.1-micron EZ-Clean hollow fiber membrane with a collapsible 1-liter Hydrapak flask, delivering up to 2 liters per minute with minimal squeeze effort.
 That flow rate is roughly 3-4 times faster than the LifeStraw Go Series and significantly faster than gravity-feed systems.
 For thru-hikers and ultralight backpackers who measure every ounce and every minute, the BeFree is purpose-built to eliminate the friction of water filtration.

 The EZ-Clean membrane technology is what distinguishes the BeFree from competitors using standard hollow fiber.
 Traditional hollow fiber filters like the Sawyer Squeeze require backflushing with a syringe to maintain flow rate — a process that adds weight (the syringe) and time.
 The BeFree's membrane has a more open pore geometry that releases trapped particles with a simple swish in clean water.
 Fill the flask, cap it, and shake vigorously for a few seconds.
 Flow rate is restored without tools, adapters, or syringes.
 This is genuinely useful in the field when you are filtering from slightly silty sources that would gradually clog a standard hollow fiber element.